 - Keylogger is a type of malware that keeps a record of every keystroke you made on your keyboard.
 Keylogger is a very powerful threat to steal your login credential such as username and password.
 It is also usually a sub-function of a powerful Trojan.

-A guide to Viruses and Malware is available from BBC Bitesize.
+A guide to Viruses and Malware is available at this link.

 ALWAYS check that a site is reputable before downloading any free software.

 DON'T do a general internet search for free software -use trusted sources with curated lists, like:

 ALWAYS uncheck any box offering additional software that you don’t want.

 REMEMBER a little research and a lot of caution will keep your computer safe.

 If it doesn’t look or feel right DON’T download it.